Blairsden Fishing Report

 Water Temperatures

-Water temperatures are averaging in the low 60s.
+Water clarity is good, and temperatures are holding in the high 50s.

 Hatches